Celebrating the New Pioneers of Data Reliability

 As Daniel and her team began to understand what they needed, rather than building out a custom system, Resident began using Monte Carlo to handle real-time monitoring and alerting, as well as lineage

 “Before Monte Carlo, I was always on the watch and scared that I was missing something.
 I can’t imagine working without it now.
 We have 10% of the incidents we had a year ago.
 Our team is super reliable, and people count on us.
 I think every data engineer has to have this level of monitoring in order to do this work in an efficient and good way,” said Daniel Rimon, Head of Data Engineering, Resident.

 The promise of Data Reliability extends far beyond these select groups of enterprises, affecting companies across healthcare, banking, hospitality, education, and literally every other space that relies on data to innovate and maintain a competitive edge.

 The best part of this journey?
 Working with data leaders across the space to pioneer the Data Observability category.
 With the right approach to data trust, teams across industries can eliminate Data Downtime and unlock the full potential of their data.

 Interested in joining the Data Reliability movement?
-Reach out to the Monte Carlo Team!
+Book a time to speak with us using the form below.

 Correction issued Saturday, Sept.
 4, 2021: An earlier version of this article stated that “data downtime caused 1 in 5 companies to lose a customer,” instead of “20 percent of companies.”